jrob200/premium-supplemental-repo/general-advice/01_tips_for_premium.md

 * Developers don't need to remember everything they come across!
 Instead, internalize the _concepts_, get better at asking (and answering) questions, and finding the info you need as you go.
 Work on building the right mentality rather than rote memorization - this [six minute video](https://youtu.be/rWMuEIcdJP4) from one of our mentors will explain the "developer mindset."
 * Don't go through an entire unit of theory before starting the associated practical assignment.
 That method is more time-consuming as you'll keep having to go back to the unit for things you've forgotten.
 Better to do part of the unit and part of the assignment, in tandem.
 Familiarize yourself with the next steps with your project before digging in to the theoretical learning; once you feel confident enough in some theory to apply it to your project, do so.
 * Take your own notes.
 Yes, there are downloadable notes out there, but the act of writing the notes itself helps you to remember them, especially if you're putting them all in your own words.
 [Google Docs](https://www.google.com/docs/about/) and [Boostnote](https://boostnote.io/) are two popular free methods, but also consider taking physical notes with a pen and assembling an organized binder of notes, as the tactile experience can also aid recall.
+* If you try to summarize a lesson in your notes (without copying/pasting the material), you will quickly know if you actually understood what you just consumed.
+It takes more time up front, but you'll understand and remember better so you'll save time later.
 * If you don't already have a dream project, don't agonize about getting one.
 Just get started early with something simple like a personal portfolio site, and take your time to think of a more robust project to tackle later.
 * Agree with your mentor about a best time to meet each week (e.g. Saturdays at 2pm EST) and then consistently book that slot well in advance.
 This makes it easier for both parties, but also adds vital structure and accountability.
 * A lot of introductory material goes over concepts that have already been covered in the Codecademy courses – if you've already covered something, you can probably skip it, but check with your mentor to be sure.
 After all - this is personal training, not one fixed class.